 - Dry socket or alveolar osteitis is the most common complication after tooth extraction.
 It occurs when a blood clot fails to form or becomes dislodged.

-- You can develop a dry socket if you do not follow aftercare instructions, smoke or chew tobacco.
+- You can develop a dry socket if you do not follow aftercare instructions, smoke, or chew tobacco.
 Other common causes include bacterial contamination and trauma.

 Need professional treatment for dry socket?
 Use Authority Dental to find emergency dental offices in your city.
 It’s simple, secure and free.